 Wellness, as you might already be aware, is an increasingly hot topic in the interior design sector.
 Not only are people asking and expecting more considered design (organic, sustainably sourced materials, and lower or minimum impact shipping, local makers or production where possible, and, a requirement for an artisan or handmade production method too) but we’re also all looking for design that is going to increase our quality of life at home.

-“Calm, peace, and tranquility, is important for our clients in the bedrooms we design”, says Caz Myer, as neutral bedroom ideas are on the rise.
+“Calm, peace, and tranquility, is important for our clients in the bedrooms we design”, says Caz Myer, as neutral bedrooms are on the rise.
 “Bedrooms are so increasingly now becoming a space to not only sleep but also to potentially meditate and spend relaxing time in.
-Mixing both natural color tones as well as varied textures gives a real sense of calm to a bedroom.
-There are some particular design details to be mindful of when designing a bedroom in 2022…”, hints Caz.
+Mixing both natural color tones as well as varied textures gives a real sense of calm to a bedroom”, says Caz.